 · A Spiritus Mundi that would dissolve gold and trigger other kinds of magic.

 · An Active Principal or Quintessence of Elements.
 Sounds like a good way to rekindle the Big Bang.
-Who volunteers to survive another Big Bang?
+Who volunteers to outswim the next Big Bang?

 · The ultimate alchemical absurdity would ensure human health by means of a potable liquid gold called aurum potabile ― another hollow ambition.

 The key difference between Hell and this Earth is our opportunity to live well, die well and reincarnate better.
 Weapon management's crowning triumph would be to immortalize our richest tormentors’ senility.
 It would also be obscene vampirism so as long as so many more went starving.
-Ditto, 120-year lives for the rich while continental populations average a quarter of that life span.
-How could the rich even imagine themselves such evil?
+Ditto, 120-year lives for the rich while continental populations average a third of that life span.
+How could the rich even imagine such evil for themselves?